SwethaVipparla/Database-Management-System/README.md

 # Los Pollos Hermanos

-Los Pollos Hermanos is a drug syndicate, whose ingpin is a very smart and fastidious.
-He supervises all the operations going on daily in his organization so that he’s always informed of all the happenings in his trade.
+Los Pollos Hermanos is a drug syndicate, and its kingpin is a very smart and fastidious person.
+He supervises all the operations going on in his organization daily so that he’s always informed of all the happenings in his trade.
-The organization’s trade is spread across various regions of the country,which inturn consists of multiple territories.
-There are departments of employees who oversee each of these different operations.

 ## Requirements